campusrover/speech_recognition/README.md

 ## **Run**

-To run this project in one terminal: , actionlib, TF, and other essential ROS functionality...
+To run this project in one terminal:

-    roslaunch whisper_4 command.launch
+    roslaunch whisper_4 command.launch device_index:=0

 Or to run the files in separate terminals:

     roslaunch rosbridge_server rosbridge_websocket.launch
     rosrun whisper_4 execute.py
     rosrun whisper_4 listen.py

+## **Connecting to a microphone**

+Any microphone should work, even the built in microphone on your laptop.
+If you are running it on a linux machine, then it shouldn't be a problem as you can access the device indexes and see what they are using the find_mic.py file which should list all available microphone devices.
+I have not tested what happens on a Mac or Windows, so I am not sure what happens.
+However, my guess is that if you leave the device index to be 0, then it should choose the default microphone and speaker.

 ## **Known Errors**